-I am a Ph.D. candidate in economics at UNC-Chapel Hill, and I will be available for interview January 3-5 in Boston, MA at the 2015 AEA Annual Meeting..
+I am a Ph.D. candidate in economics at UNC-Chapel Hill and will be available for interview January 3-5 in Boston, MA at the 2015 AEA Annual Meeting.
 My research interests primarily fall within the fields of empirical industrial organization and health economics.
 More specifically, my research focuses on informational differences between inexperienced and experienced consumers within a market.
 My job market paper investigates whether consumers learn about characteristics of the textbook market (e.g., price distributions, availability of retailers and product substitutes) as they repeatedly participate within this market and the resulting welfare implications that these informational asymmetries generate.

 Address: 403 Gardner Hall, UNC